School Mascot Info

 Town Hall meetings were canceled and not rescheduled.

-The online survey results have not been released.
+The online survey results were never released.

 Here is an article from an early school newspaper as to the Homecoming Tradition origins.